OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-12.md

 ## Luke 12:44

-Truly I tell you, he will put him in charge of all his possessions.
+Truly I tell you, he will entrust him with all his possessions.

 ## Luke 12:45